AKKamath/NS3-SFQ-Implementation/README.md

 SfqFlow class.
 The code was ported to |ns3| based on Linux kernel code implemented by Alexey Kuznetsov as well as the ns-2 code for Sfq.

-* class :cpp:class:`SfqQueueDisc`: This class implements the main Sfq algorithm:
+* class `SfqQueueDisc`: This class implements the main Sfq algorithm:

   * ``SfqQueueDisc::DoEnqueue ()``: This routine uses the configured packet
 filters to classify the given packet into an appropriate queue.
 If the filters